e2d2iCode/tmpl-repo-github/README.md

 cd <your-repo-name>
 ```

-### 2. Update/Customize Files
+### 3. Configure/Customize The Template

-The following files REQUIRE modifications to reflect your project:
+The exact procedure to configure/customize the template depends on the project's specifics.
+The following modifications, however, are required regardless of the project:

 - [README](README.md): modify the current file's content to describe your own project.